Christie McDonald: Career

-In 1969, McDonald became Assistant Professor in French Studies at the Université de Montréal, advancing to Associate Professor in 1977 and Full Professor 1983.
-McDonald then accepted a professorship at Harvard University as Professor of Romance Languages and Literatures in 1994, where she subsequently served as Department Chair between 2000–2006.
+In 1969, McDonald became Assistant Professor in French Studies at the Université de Montréal, advancing to Associate Professor in 1977 and Full Professor in 1983.
+McDonald then accepted a professorship at Harvard University as Professor of Romance Languages and Literatures in 1994, where she subsequently served as Department Chair between 2000 and 2006.
 In 2008, she was also appointed Professor of Comparative Literature in the Department of Comparative Literature at Harvard University.
-Along with her husband, Michael Rosengarten, McDonald served from 2010–2017 as Faculty Dean at Harvard’s Mather House.
+Along with her husband, Michael Rosengarten, McDonald served from 2010 to 2017 as Faculty Dean at Harvard's Mather House.

 McDonald has been a visiting professor at the École Normale Supérieure (rue d’Ulm), and the Institute of French Cultural Studies at Dartmouth College.
 She is the recipient of numerous prestigious fellowships and awards, including the Clifford Prize (1994–1995, awarded to the best article regarding an aspect of the eighteenth century).
 McDonald is a Fellow of the Royal Society of Canada.
 In 2018, she was named Commandeur in the Ordre des Palmes académiques by the French government.